 Method 1.
 Using Disk Management

 Step 1.
-In Windows 10/8, press "Windows + R" key, type diskmgmt.msc and click OK to launch Disk Management.
-In Windows 7, right-click Computer and then select Manage option to run Disk Management.
+In Windows 10/8, press the "Windows + R" key, type diskmgmt.msc, and click OK to launch Disk Management.
+In Windows 7, right-click Computer and then select the Manage option to run Disk Management.

 Step 2.
 Find and right-click the hard drive or SSD you want to initialize, and then click "Initialize Disk".
 If the disk is listed as Offline, first right-click it and select Online.

 Step 3.
 In the Initialize Disk dialog box, select the correct disk to initialize.
-And then click OK to accept the default partition style, or you can change the partition style (GPT or MBR) as you want.
+Then click OK to accept the default partition style, or you can change the partition style (GPT or MBR) as you want.